junhaoliao/StudyHub/phase2.md

 ## `Admin User`
 Admin page has two views only.  <br />
-An admin user can view all user profiles and remove any regular user when needed.
+An admin user can view all user profiles and remove any regular user when needed. <br />
-An admin user can remove any content inside a billboard.
+An admin user can remove any content inside a billboard.<br />
 All these actions are done due to a regular user might upload irrelevant resources to the website.

 # Hosting Locally